Xiyuan-Wang/CMReconfig-LMA-OG/README.md

 6. `test_cm_reconfig.m`: Tests the coupling matrix reconfiguration algorithms.
 7. `reconfig_convergence.m`: Tests the performance of the algorithms in terms of convergence.
 8. `reconfig_success_count.m`: Tests the performance of the algorithms in terms of successful reconfigurations.
-9. `data`: The folder where the results of the testing code are stored.

 ## Usage